adaptyteam/adapty-docs/versioned_docs/version-3.0/unity-present-paywalls.md

 :::

-To display a paywall, use the `view.present()` method on the `view` created by the `createPaywallView` method.
+To display a paywall, use the `view.present()` method on the `view` created by the `PresentView` method.
 Each `view` can only be used once.
-If you need to display the paywall again, call `createPaywallView` one more to create a new `view` instance.
+If you need to display the paywall again, call `createView` one more to create a new `view` instance.

 :::warning